Aliases for KLRC3 Gene

 GeneCards Summary for KLRC3 Gene

 KLRC3 (Killer Cell Lectin-Like Receptor Subfamily C, Member 3) is a Protein Coding gene.
-Diseases associated with KLRC3 include monkeypox.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include carbohydrate binding and transmembrane signaling receptor activity.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Allograft rejection.
+GO annotations related to this gene include transmembrane signaling receptor activity and carbohydrate binding.
 An important paralog of this gene is KLRC1.

 UniProtKB/Swiss-Prot for KLRC3 Gene

 Plays a role as a receptor for the recognition of MHC class I HLA-E molecules by NK cells and some cytotoxic T-cells